shorepine/alles/getting-started.md

 If this is your first time using the speaker, you'll need to tell it which WiFi network to join.
 You can easily change this later, but once you set it, you don't need to set it again.

 Press the power button.
 You'll start to hear a "chime noise" repeating.
-This is the "searching for WiFi" sound, and will play until it finds a WiFi point (or 60 seconds goes by, at which point it'll shut off again.)
+This is the "searching for WiFi" sound, and will play until it finds a WiFi point, or the power button is hit again, or if two minutes goes by, at which point it'll shut off again.

 If you've already set a WiFi network, after about a few seconds the chime noise will end and you'll hear a "bleep" tone and then silence.
 That means the WiFi network has been joined and everything is ready to go.

 If you haven't set WiFi yet, now open your nearest mobile phone or any WiFi device with a browser.
 Go to join a new WiFi network on your device and you'll see a network listed called `alles-synth-XXXXXX` where `XXXXXX` is a unique string per speaker (useful when you have many speakers!).
 Join that network.
 On most devices (iPhones, Androids especially) after a few seconds, a browser window will appear with a login page.
 This is like when you join a hotel's network or other captive portal.
 If the page never appears, try going to `http://10.10.0.1` in your browser after joiining the network.

 ![Alles WiFi settings](https://raw.githubusercontent.com/bwhitman/alles/main/pics/alles-wifi.png)

 Wait a few seconds for the login page to populate with all the nearby WiFi stations it finds.
 After you see the one you want the speaker to join, tap it and carefully enter its password.
+This should be the same network as the computer you're going to control Alles from.
 After a few moments, the speaker should stop chiming, indicating it has succesfully joined the network and saved the details to its internal storage.

 If this doesn't seem to work, try again by hitting the WiFi button (-) and the process will repeat again.